AoikamiMio/Arch-Linux-UEFI-Installation-Guide/README.md

 ```

 ### Change root into the new system
 > After this step, our operations are equivalent to performing in the newly installed system.
-Installation media(USB) is able to be unmounted.
+Installation media(USB flash drive) is able to be unmounted now.
 ```
 # arch-chroot /mnt
 ```